matee8/char_rnn/README.md

     quantified using a **sparse categorical cross-entropy loss function**.
 -   **Optimization**: The model's internal parameters are iteratively adjusted to minimize this loss.
-The project supports multiple optimization
+The project supports multiple optimization algorithms, however, by default, the Nadam optimizer is used.
-    algorithms:

-    -   **Adam**: Adaptively tunes learning rates for each parameter.
-    -   **Nadam**: Incorporates Nesterov momentum into Adam for potentially improved convergence.

-    By default, the model used in the scripts uses the Nadam optimizer.

 -   **Performance metrics**: The model's predictive capability is evaluated using **accuracy**, which measures the proportion of correctly predicted next characters on a given dataset.
--   **Statefulness**: The model processes mini-batches independently and is not stateful across mini-batches, the hidden state is typically initialized to zeros for each new batch.
+-   **Statefulness**: The model processes mini-batches independently.
+When generating text sequentially, the hidden state is typically carried over from one step to the next.
+During batched training/evaluation, the hidden state is usually re-initialized for each batch unless explicitly managed otherwise.

 **Text generation**: